NREL/HPC/docs/Documentation/Development/Jupyter/index.md

 ## Using a Compute Node on Eagle - Easy Way

-Scripted assistance with launching a Jupyter session on Eagle is available.
+Scripted assistance with launching a Jupyter session on Eagle or Kestrel is available.

-These scripts are designed for Eagle and have not yet been adapted for Kestrel, but may be downloaded and adapted manually.

 ### Internal NREL Users only: pyeagle

 The [pyeagle](https://github.nrel.gov/MBAP/pyeagle) package is available for internal users to handle launching and monitoring a jupyter server on a compute node.
 This package is maintained by an NREL HPC user group, and provides utilities for working on Eagle and Kestrel.

 ###  Auto-launching on Eagle With an sbatch Script

+These scripts are designed for Eagle and may not yet be  adapted for Kestrel, but may be downloaded and adapted manually.

 Full directions included in the [Jupyter repo](https://github.com/NREL/HPC/tree/master/general/Jupyterhub/jupyter).